metaplatform/metajs/doc/TEMPLATE.md

 # metaJS - DOM templates

-DOM templating engine uses simple `"selector": processingFunction()` pattern.
+DOM templating engine uses simple `"selector": processingFunction` pattern.

-Processing function has element as `this` context and receives `context` parameter where data and meta values are passed.
+Processing function has element as `this` and receives `context` parameter where data and meta values are passed.

 Processing function can also run another processing scope.